Frequently Asked Questions for Transfer Students

 Consistent with this approach, we consider a number of factors when reviewing transfer applications, and no single factor is determinative.
-Such factors include, but are in no way limited to: law school GPA, undergraduate GPA, first year performance, current institution, letters of recommendation, LSAT score, the letter of good standing from the Dean of your current law school.
+Such factors include, but are in no way limited to: law school GPA, undergraduate GPA, first year performance, current institution, letters of recommendation, LSAT and/or GRE score, the letter of good standing from the Dean of your current law school.
 There is no cut-off for class rank, class percentile or GPA.

 Most transfer applicants receive an admissions decision from our office in late June or early July, although this timeframe is intended to be a guideline and not a guarantee.
 As with other aspects of the admissions process, the timing of these decisions can vary.

 Please contact the Office of Admissions.

 Tuition and fees are published each year.
 One of the great aspects of life in Lexington is the low cost of living, and many students find they can live on much less than the amount allotted for the Cost of Living adjustment.

 For more information about tuition, fees, and financial aid, please see our Tuition and Fees webpage.